Email this page

 John Ecks had a full life.
 (1‑sentence introduction)

-John earned a bachelor’s degree in psychology from University of Michigan.
-He was known among his professors for his intelligence and curiosity.
+John earned a bachelor’s degree in psychology from University of Michigan, where he was known for his intelligence, curiosity, and professionalism.
 He was active in student life and served as community liaison for two years.
-He was also active in the university’s soccer team.(4 sentences)
+(2 sentences)

-He was married to Ariana Ecks for over 40 years and had two children, Zachary and John Ecks.
+He was married to Ariana Ecks for over 40 years and had two children, Zachary and Elizabeth Ecks, and two grandchildren.
 (1 sentence)

 He will be greatly missed by all whose lives he touched.
 (1‑sentence concluding paragraph)